General

 3. Required cost share

 Please email your Proposal Manager this notification so we can update our records.
-Additionally, work with your PM to obtain any reviewer’s comments from the sponsor and revise your proposal.
-Review the Learning from Reviewers Comments (PDF) document for some helpful information.
+Your PM can assist with obtaining any reviewer’s comments from the sponsor and revise your proposal.
+Reviewer comments are a crucial tool for improving your proposal writing.

-Sometimes sponsors require a pre-proposal prior to requesting a full proposal.
+Sometimes, sponsors require a pre-proposal (which may also be called a Letter of Intent or Letter of Inquiry) prior to requesting a full proposal.
 This process helps the sponsor gauge interest in an opportunity and/or allows them to request full proposals for only those projects that they will seriously consider for funding.
+Your Proposal Manager can help you draft this document and determine any required budget items.
 If you are interested in an opportunity that requires pre-proposal correspondence, please contact your Proposal Manager.

-If you haven't heard back from a sponsor, you can contact SPA or your PM to find out the status of a proposal.
+If you haven't heard back from a sponsor, after submission in the expected timeframe, you can contact your Proposal Manager to help you connect with a sponsor to determine the status.

 Discuss with your Proposal Manager in advance of the deadline how you would like to handle submission.
 In some cases, the Investigator may submit an emailed proposal if he or she wishes, pending completed approvals.
 If a paper submission is required, and all paperwork is received in time for handling, your PM can assist with mailing out your application.
 This could be updated to explain proposal portal websites as well (ex- grants.gov and research.gov submissions where we have to submit).